aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

 # NFT Gallery - Backend Guide

-This folder contains the `template.yaml` file which contains all the resources to be deployed by [SAM](https://aws.amazon.com/serverless/sam/) and several [Amazon Lambda functions](https://aws.amazon.com/lambda/).
+This folder contains the [SAM](https://aws.amazon.com/serverless/sam/) template (`template.yaml`) which describes all the resources to be deployed on AWS.
+SAM also packages the code for the [Amazon Lambda functions](https://aws.amazon.com/lambda/) we have in the `src` folder.

 # Requirements

-You must have [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) installed.
+You must have the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) installed.

-You must have an [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) account and respective API keys to deploy this project backend.
+You must have an [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) account and their respective API keys.

 # Deployment

 Rename `prod.parameters.example` to `prod.parameters` and add the Alchemy and Moralis keys in order to have access to their API.

-To depoy the backend, run the following commands:
+Then deploy the backend by running the following commands:

 ```
 sam build